 Appeals from the County Courts and High Court are heard by the Court of Appeal Civil Division.
-The court of final appeal in England and Wales is the Appellate Committee of the House of Lords, although this is to be replaced by a new Supreme Court in 2009.
+The court of final appeal in England and Wales is the Appellate Committee of the House of Lords, although this will be replaced by a new UK Supreme Court in October 2009.